romene/Naturaily-netlify/_services/react-js-development.md

 tech-name-second: Redux
 tech-logo-third: /assets/images/react-native-logo.png
 tech-name-third: React Native
-advantage-head: Advantages of React.js
+advantage-head: React.js
 advantage-subtitle: Why is it worth to choose React.js development?
 advantage-desc-one-title: Efficient
 advantage-desc-one: >-
-  React team is continuously improving their product.
-The library allows developers to create efficiently create components of an application and reuse them in various slots of the project.
+  The React team is continuously improving their product.
+The library allows developers to efficiently create components of an application and reuse them in various slots of the project.
 This DRY approach pushes higher code quality while reducing the amount of required code, thus making the development process much faster.
 advantage-desc-two-title: Rich user experience
 advantage-desc-two: >-
   React, being a JavaScript library, has found its way onto many modern devices